Scott O'Grady: Shootdown

 On the ground, a Bosnian Serb army 2K12 Kub surface-to-air missile battery near Mrkonjić Grad was readying to fire its missiles on NATO aircraft.
-The Serbs had moved the mobile-tracked missile battery and laid a trap.
+These Serbs had moved the mobile-tracked missile battery and laid a trap.
 They switched on their missile radars intermittently, giving F-16 fighters little warning.
 Waiting until a plane was directly overhead, where the aircraft's warning and countermeasures would be at their weakest, they fired two missiles.
 In the cockpit, O'Grady's instruments alerted him that a missile was coming, but, because he was flying through an overcast sky, he could not see it.
 The first missile exploded between the two aircraft.
 The second struck the F-16 piloted by O'Grady.
 His flight lead, Captain Robert Gordon "Wilbur" Wright, saw O'Grady's plane burst into flames and break in two.
 Wright did not see a parachute, but O'Grady survived by ejecting from the aircraft.

 O'Grady landed among a Bosnian Serb population that he was briefed would be unfriendly.
 He quickly secured a 29 lb survival bag, ran, and hid.
 Rubbing dirt on his face, he hid face-down as Bosnian Serb forces came upon his parachute, half a dozen times shooting their rifles only feet from where he was hidden in an effort to flush him out or kill him.

-During the next six days, he put to use the lessons learned during a 17-day Survival, Evasion, Resistance and Escape (SERE) training session he had undertaken near his hometown of Spokane, Washington.
+During the next six days, he put to use the lessons learned during a 17-day Survival, Evasion, Resistance and Escape (SERE) training session he had undertaken at Fairchild Air Force Base near his hometown of Spokane, Washington.
 He ate leaves, grass, and bugs, and stored the little rainwater he could collect with a sponge in plastic bags.

 O'Grady radioed for help immediately but had to remain quiet with paramilitaries coming within feet of him; he used the radio following standard operating procedures as the U.S. Air Force had taught him so as not to give away his position to unfriendly forces.
 On his 6th night on the ground he made radio contact, signalling his location using his radio's limited battery power.
-NATO planes conducting sorties in the Balkans had been picking up beeper snippets that they thought could be coming from O'Grady.
+NATO warplanes conducting sorties in the Balkans had been picking up distress beacon snippets that they thought could be coming from O'Grady.
 This extremely sensitive information was inadvertently revealed by General Ronald Fogleman, the Air Force Chief of Staff, when the general told reporters attending a promotion ceremony that monitors had detected "intermittent" transmissions.
 A NATO official was quoted as saying "I was dumbfounded he said that...
 I mean, why not just announce to the bad guys, 'We think he's alive and kicking, and we hope we find him before you do'?"